-- 64. All cheques and other instruments authorising withdrawal from the Trust bank account must bear the signatures of two of the following authorised signatories in line with the banking mandate: - The CEO - The CFO - The GFC - The GMA - 65.
-This provision applies to all accounts, public or private, operated by or on behalf of the Trust including funds held in trust.
-Authorised signatories must not sign a cheque relating to goods or services for which they have also authorised the expenditure. - 66.
-The banking mandate for the Trust will be set up with the following payment authorisation levels: - For online bank transfers or BACS payments up to the value of £50,000 any two from the above list - For online bank transfers or BACS payments up to £350,000 at least one of the authorisers must be the CFO or CEO. - For online bank transfers or BACS payments over £350,000 both the CEO and CFO must authorise
+- 61. All cheques and other instruments authorising withdrawal from the Huish bank account must bear the signatures of two of the following authorised signatories in line with the banking mandate:

+- The CEO

+- The CFO

+- The GFC

+- The GMA

+- 62. This provision applies to all accounts, public or private, operated by or on behalf of Huish including funds held in trust.
+Authorised signatories must not sign a cheque relating to goods or services for which they have also authorised the expenditure. - 63.
+Our bank mandate must be set up with the following payment authorisation levels: - For online bank transfers or BACS payments up to the value of £50,000 any two from the above list - For online bank transfers or BACS payments up to £400,000 at least one of the authorisers must be the CFO or CEO. - For online bank transfers or BACS payments over £400,000 both the CEO and CFO must authorise